Boundary conditions

 Real |

-Method to specify particle diameter in the IC region.
-This is only used for auto-generated particles.
+Type of distribution for particle diameter in the BC region.
+This is only used for inflow boundary conditions.
 Options:

 |